ptoal/lightbulb-ansiblered-deck/README.md

 ## Stuff still needing to be done
 * Inside `index.php` there are variables for the github star and download counts... probably should be converted to vars in defaults or `extra_vars` params
 * Certain presenters have requested dynamic ways to exclude certain sections (exclude entire dir `010_topic_that_bores_my_audience`)
 * The HTML ID tags can be manually (accidentally) set to the same name.
 This has commonly bitten me when duplicating a slide as a starting point and then forgetting to change the ID.
 At some point, these should be dynamically generated per slide.
+Two slides with the same ID cause an issue where advancing forward / backward can navigate you all the way back to the first instance of the slide and really make an awkward presentation.
     * `<section id="<?=$pretty_html_dir?>">` or something similar would make a more unique and less likely duplicated tag.